flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

   - it can be run and used (mostly) normally

 before progressing.
-Having made that up-front investment, we plan to tidy this for upgrading our existing and new customers to Arches 8, rather than exploring multiple approaches so keen to collaborate on approaches that align with project-wide goals to avoid later work across the community.
+Having made that up-front investment, we plan to tidy this for upgrading our existing and new customers to Arches 8 long term.
+As such, especially keen to collaborate on approaches that align with project-wide goals to reduce later work across the community.

+**Alpha-testers wanted - please reach out to admin@flaxandteal.co.uk**

 #### Known Issues

+ - Docs and linting: major changes are still expected structurally, so feedback would be helpful first!
+ - Limited tests: given the expected changes, the first question is whether the end-to-end works predictably, but automated testing is the next highest priority
+ - Casbin is still present - discussion to be had
+ - Elasticsearch is still a dependency, but now SearchRules are abstracted in the hope that they can be defined in multiple ways (and persisted in the incoming `sets` table regardless of how they are defined)
+ - Group Manager depended on the relationship ontology classes, but this forces an ontology, which is undesirable, so right now it is pretty broken
+ - Person is still a standalone model, instead of a reusable branch

 Several issues appear to be side-effects of the move to Arches 8, and off a fork, and as such are hopefully resolvable: